RobertoPrevato/KingTable/README.md

 | Edge     | TODO: TEST      |
 | IE       | 11      |
 | IE       | 10      |

-## Previous version
-The previous version of the KingTable library is still available at: [https://github.com/RobertoPrevato/jQuery-KingTable](https://github.com/RobertoPrevato/jQuery-KingTable).

 ### Features of the new version
 Following is a table listing the features that were added to KingTable 2.0.